 People with diabetes have an increased risk of death from several causes, including cardiovascular disease and cancer.

 LDL (bad) cholesterol levels should be less than 100.
-People with diabetes should also try to raise HDL (good) cholesterol to above 40 and lower triglyceride levels.
+People with diabetes should also try to raise HDL (good) cholesterol to above 40 (men) and 50 (women) and lower triglyceride levels.

 - What are my A1C, blood pressure, and cholesterol numbers?

 - What do I need to do to reach these goals?

 Having diabetes doesn't mean you will develop other complications.
 You may be able to prevent them and add years to your life by managing your ABCs and following the treatment plan you worked on with your doctor.

 All about cholesterol.
 American Diabetes Association website.
 Available at: http://www.diabetes.org/are-you-at-risk/lower-your-risk/cholesterol.html.
 Updated August 26, 2015.
 Accessed August 31, 2015.

 Diabetes mellitus type 2 in adults.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 10, 2015.
 Accessed August 31, 2015.

 For people of African, Mediterranean, or Southeast Asian Heritage: important information about diabetes blood tests.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://www.niddk.nih.gov/health-information/health-topics/diagnostic-tests/people-african-mediterranean-southeast-asian-heritage-important-information-diabetes-blood-tests/Pages/index.aspx.
 Updated October 2011.
 Accessed August 31, 2015.